-Apple's ‘wallet garden’ versus Nostr and the open Bitcoin protocol
+Apple's ‘walled garden’ versus Nostr and the open Bitcoin protocol

 In restricting lightning network payments on the Damus app for nostr, Apple is choosing its own in-app financial system over Bitcoin.